How to stop nuisance calls

 It’s easy to stop persistent nuisance callers on all current iPhones.
 Just find the number you want to block from your list of recent callers.
 Hit the ‘i’ symbol beside it and select ‘Block this caller’ to stop this number from calling or texting you.

-You can manage blocked numbers by going to your phone settings and choosing the Phone option.
-You'll then be able to click on a list of blocked numbers on your iPhone.
+You can manage blocked numbers by going to your phone’s Settings app and tapping Apps, then Phone, and then Blocked Contacts.
+You'll then be able to see a list of all the numbers you’ve previously blocked on that iPhone.

 Android